 Selecting the right meeting planner depends on the mood they bring to the table.
 Are they upbeat?
 Positive?
 Do they provide initial concepts, visual mood boards and detailed proposals?
 Their authenticity can motivate, inspire and impact your company, therefore it’s best to choose a planner that is charismatic and able to provoke action.

 The bottom line is time saved is time gained – it’s important to hire an event or meeting planner that can create a meaningful way for your colleagues to connect and in a distinct setting.
-Keep in mind that the devil is in the details, therefore your meeting planner needs to be well-versed in all the details involved, and incorporate them, gracefully.
+Keep in mind that the devil is in the details.
+Your meeting planner needs to be well-versed in all the details involved, and incorporate them, gracefully.
 Being equipped with the right questions and expectations will match you to the perfect strategist for your company.